 This Butternut Squash and Red Pepper Soup is loaded with healthy veggies and blended until smooth and silky!
 It's big on flavor with fresh ginger, curry powder, coconut milk, and red lentils make it high in protein.
 Vibrant in color, with cozy warm spices for those cold winter days!

 I love soups loaded with veggies, and that ginger-curry-coconut milk combination is so good!
 This butternut squash red pepper soup is a variation to my Carrot Ginger Coconut Soup that quickly became a favorite!
 Similar flavors, different veggies, nutritious and delicious!
+Extra soup freezes well to be enjoyed all winter!

 Ingredients & Substitutions